 As coding bootcamps evolve, many are beginning to add CS fundamentals into their own curriculum.
-One example of this is Fullstack Academy, who has added a whole additional day of instruction to their MEAN Stack bootcamp devoted to computer science theory.
+One example of this is Codesmith, who has added a whole additional day of instruction to their MEAN Stack bootcamp devoted to computer science theory.

-For a more well-rounded understanding of computer systems and a general understanding of coding, a CS degree is a better option.
+For a more well-rounded understanding of computer systems and a general understanding of the theory behind coding, a CS degree is a better option.
 To delve right into coding languages and their practical applications, bootcamp is the way to go.

 The decision on whether you should join a bootcamp or pursue a computer science degree depends in large part on your career goals.
 Your final career goals (think 20 to 30) years from now are just as important to consider as the cost and curriculum.